yandex/yandex-tank/docs/tutorial.rst

 .. note::

   Do not forget to specify ssl port to `address`.
-Otherwise, you might get net 'protocol errors'.
+Otherwise, you might get 'protocol errors'.

 Autostop
 ========